 In my experience, you don’t really need as much stuff as many people claim that you do.
 Stick to the basics and you’ll have a more relaxing and enjoyable time (not stressing over everything you’re “supposed to bring”).
 Plus, you’ll save some money and really connect with nature – as camping was meant to do!

 Here is a basic list of what you need to bring to a campsite:

 - Clothing for cold weather (pack in layers)

 - Sleeping pad or mattress (air mattress)

-- Sleeping bags or bedding
+- Sleeping bags or bedding and extra blankets

-- Cooking gear (cook stove, cooking utensils)
+- Cooking gear (cook or camp stove, grill, cooking utensils)

 - Food storage containers